trendiamo/core/infra/digital-ocean-static-websites.com.md

 apt-get update
 apt install apache2

-# There was some manual configuration of apache rewrites and expires:
+# There was some manual configuration of apache using these modules:
 a2enmod rewrite
 a2enmod expires
+a2enmod headers

 mkdir -p /var/www/frekkls.com/html
 mkdir -p /var/www/admin/html